Wednesday, August 7, 2024

 "The philosophy of the school room in one generation will be the philosophy of government in the next." - Abraham Lincoln

-As we careen towards the upcoming Presidential election, I'm reminded that in a society as seemingly divided as ours, it's very easy to let politics get in the way of who(m) we choose for that important office.
+As we careen towards the upcoming Presidential election, I'm reminded that in a society as divided as ours, it's easy to let politics get in the way of who(m) we choose for that important office.
 You're probably saying to yourself, "Well...
 DUH!"

 Seems pretty obvious, right?